First Year Courses

 Entry-Level Mathematics Courses

 - Mathematics 1000 Calculus I - aimed at students who have a solid understanding of high school advanced math, and are fluent in algebra, trigonometry, and advanced functions.

-- Mathematics 1090 Algebra and Trigonometry - aimed at students who completed grade 12 advanced math but may need to increase their level of proficiency.
+- Mathematics 1090 Algebra and Trigonometry - aimed at students who completed grade 12 advanced math but who need to increase their proficiency.
 Students who did extremely well in academic math may also find this course a useful pathway to calculus.

 - Math 109A and 109B Intro Algebra and Trig - aimed at students who did well in grade 12 academic math, and who have the potential to master the math 1090 concepts if covered at a slower pace.

-- Mathematics 1050 & 1051 Finite Mathematics I & II - aimed at students with grade 12 academic math, and who do not need to take caluclus.
+- Mathematics 1050 & 1051 Finite Mathematics I & II - aimed at students with grade 12 academic math, and who do not need to take calculus.

 - Upgrading to access first year math courses.
 (Downloadable .pdf here.)

 In general, grade 12 high school courses are necessary but not sufficient for entry level math courses at Memorial.
 Students also need a result from a test or course that is recognized by the Department of Mathematics and Statistics for determining student prerequisite knowledge.
 The specific tests and/or courses recognized are listed below.

 Mathematics prerequisite test scores recognized by the Department of Mathematics and Statistics at Memorial:

 - Math Placement Test - Administered at the start of the fall, winter, and spring semesters.

 - Mathematics 3200 or 3201 - Available to students in Newfoundland and Labrador

 - College Board Subject Test in Mathematics Level 1 (SATM1) - Suggested for international students as it may be written before you come to Canada.